Changes Book Prize

 Standards & Commitments

-1. From year to year, The Changes Book Prize book series aims to reflect the variousness of what is possible in poetry.
+1. From year to year, The Changes Book Prize series aims to reflect the variousness of what is possible in poetry.
 To that end, we are committed to publishing work from the widest possible range of practices and perspectives.

 2. Criteria for selecting a winning manuscript are broad; the judge and first readers do not screen submissions with a preference for any particular “style” or type of poetry, and emphatically are not looking for work that bears an affinity to their own.